Delle Donne waiting to hear from WNBA medical review panel - WHIZ News

-NEW YORK (AP) — WNBA MVP Elena Delle Donne is waiting to have her case heard by the league’s independent panel of doctors to see if she’ll be medically excused for the season, according to the Washington Mystics.
+NEW YORK (AP) — WNBA MVP Elena Delle Donne is waiting to have her case heard by the league’s independent panel of doctors to see if she’ll be medically excused for the season, the Washington Mystics said Wednesday.

 The Mystics star, who was the league Most Valuable Player last year, has battled Lyme Disease since 2008 and would potentially be at a higher risk for serious illness if she contracted the new coronavirus.

 Her new Washington teammate Tina Charles is also waiting for a decision from the panel.
-Neither player is in Florida right now with the team.
+Neither player is in Florida with the team.

 The panel of physicians decides whether a player would be medically excused and receive full salary for the upcoming season, which is scheduled to start at the end of the month at IMG Academy in Florida.
 Players can still opt out and skip the season if the panel does not grant them a medical waiver.
 They will not get paid if they opt out.

-Delle Donne is one of a handful cases that are waiting to hear back from the league’s independent panel of doctors.
+Delle Donne and Charles are two of a handful of cases that are waiting to hear from the league’s independent panel of doctors.

+If the pair do have their cases approved by the panel, the Mystics won’t be able to sign replacements as they would be over the salary cap.
+Washington will have to start the season with 10 on their roster.

+Even if they could signing a player it wouldn’t be as easy as previous seasons.
+Any player that Washington or any other team would sign would have to get to Florida and go through quarantine and COVID-19 testing.

 Washington is already without Natasha Cloud and LaToya Sanders, who decided to opt out of the season last month.